 Can you refinish bamboo floors?

-As we mentioned earlier, you can buy bamboo floors in either solid or engineered planks.
+As we mentioned earlier, bamboo floors can be purchased as either solid or engineered planks.
 If you’re not familiar with the difference, we’d recommend checking out this handy guide to different kinds of flooring.
-But basically, it comes down to this: solid planks are made of a single material throughout.
+But like we said before, solid planks are made of a single material throughout.
 Engineered planks are composed of a thin veneer layer (in this case, bamboo) over a thicker core of plywood or high-density fiberboard.

 Is bamboo waterproof?

-While bamboo is harder than many other types of floors (and quite resilient to boot), it is not waterproof.
+While bamboo is harder than many other types of floors (and quite resilient to boot), it is not waterproof hardwood flooring by default.
 Because bamboo is an organic product, it is still susceptible to warping if it gets wet or is exposed to too much moisture.
-If you’re looking for a waterproof floor, you’d be better off going with something else—probably a synthetic option.
+If you’re looking for a waterproof floor, you’d be better off going with something else—probably a synthetic option like waterproof laminate.